Appointment of Justices

 6. On receiving the report, the Lord Chancellor is required to consult the First Minister in Scotland, the First Minister for Wales, the Northern Ireland Judicial Appointments Commission and senior judges.

-8. If the selection commission's recommendation is accepted, the Lord Chancellor notifies the Prime Minister of the name of the successful applicant who, in turn, notifies HM The King who makes the formal appointment.
+8. If the selection commission's selection is accepted, the Lord Chancellor notifies the Prime Minister of the name of the successful applicant who, in turn, notifies HM The King who makes the formal appointment.

 9. The Prime Minister's Office announces the appointment.

-All those appointed to the Court are selected on merit and are people of exceptional intellectual and legal ability, with sound judgement and significant legal experience.
+All those Justices appointed to the Court are selected on merit and are people of exceptional intellectual and legal ability, with sound judgement and significant legal experience.
 Where two candidates are deemed to be of equal merit, the selection commission can give preference to one candidate over the other for the purpose of increasing diversity within the UKSC.

-In making selections for the appointment of Justices of the UKSC, the selection commission must ensure that between them the Justices will have knowledge of, and experience of practice in, the law of each part of the United Kingdom.
+In making selections for the appointment of Justices of the UKSC, the selection commission must ensure that between them, the Justices will have knowledge of, and experience of practice in, the law of each part of the United Kingdom.
 By convention, at least two Justices are from Scotland and one is from Northern Ireland.
-The commission must have regard to any guidance given by the Lord Chancellor as to matters to be taken into account in making a selection.
+The selection commission must have regard to any guidance given by the Lord Chancellor as to matters to be taken into account in making a selection.